What Is Structural Load?

 - Imposed loads are acting on the floors due to occupancy and use

-Floors shall be investigated for both the concentrated load and uniformly distributed load are specified in Table.
+Floors shall be investigated for both the concentrated load and uniformly distributed load specified in Table.

 NOTE 1–In case no values are given in the tables for concentrated load or point load it means assumed distributed load is sufficient for analysis purposes.